Aarushi-1604/ChronosFeed/README.md

 ## Social Media for Alternate Histories and Current Theories
 ### Get all your "What If?" questions answered

-ChronosFeed is an AI-powered social media platform that generates entire alternate-history ecosystems from a single historical divergence.
+ChronosFeed is an AI-powered social media platform that generates entire alternate-history/present/futures ecosystems from a single timeline divergence.

 Users can ask questions such as: